cxmplex/DX-Overlay/README.md

 Example:
 ```
 //You can dynamically set these margins.
 Margins is a struct that contains four integers.
 Left, Right, Top, Bottom.
+Remember that you will also need to set the form margins correctly or you'll end up with some weird bugs.
 var marg = new Win32.Margins();
 marg.Left = 0;
 marg.Top = 0;